-As we did a bit of researching, we’ve come up with a lot of useful information about low profile tyres, and hopefully, this guide should help point you in the right direction.
+As we did a bit of researching, we’ve come up with a lot of useful information about low profile tyres, such as tyres for sale, and hopefully, this guide should help point you in the right direction.
 So, let’s not waste time, and let’s get straight into it.

 What are Low Profile Tyres?

 When a tyre is being described, it is done by using specific parameters such as rim diameter, profile height, and tyre width.
 All of these parameters are intertwined, which means that a slight change in one of this parameters results in changes through all of them.
 This is done in order to keep the wheel diameter to its dimensions recommended by the vehicle’s manufacturer.
 The profile height of a tyre is known as tyre series, and it shows the ratio between the sidewall of a tyre and its section width.
 So basically to understand the profile (series) of a tyre you use a simple formula:

 PROFILE (SERIES) = TYRE HEIGHT / TYRE WIDTH * 100%